Components

 title="Delete profiles?"

-subtitle="This action can not be undone."
+subtitle="This action can't be undone."

 />